intelops/capten/README.md

 ## Create Crossplane provider:
 1. In platform engineering section, select *Setup* under **Crossplane** plugin.
-2. Under providers section, select both the provider you need and 'crossplane' label.
+2. Under providers section, select both the needed provider   and 'crossplane' label.
 3. Under configure section, click sync next to the repo which you need to deploy the plugin.
 4. After the sync, the provider will get deployed and enter *Healthy* state in a few minutes.